-3.2.30 Sections four to seven of Policy 2 are included to give a more complete picture of the spatial strategy across the plan area, but are supported by more detailed policies elsewhere in the plan.

-3.2.31 This economic strategy complements the approach to housing provision, based around the short term aims of supporting economic recovery, and in the medium term supporting the ongoing transition to a knowledge based economy.
-New employment is needed not only to complement complement the population growth bought about by the level of housing provision, but also to provide a range of employment opportunities to existing residents, as unemployment and low economic activity is a significant issue in some parts of the plan area.
+- 3.2.33 Parts 4 to 7 of Policy 2 are included to give a more complete picture of the spatial strategy across the plan area but are supported by more detailed policies elsewhere in the plan. - 3.2.34 This economic strategy complements the approach to housing provision, based around the short term aims of supporting economic recovery, and in the medium term supporting the ongoing transition to a knowledge based economy.
+New employment is needed not only to complement the population growth bought about by the level of housing provision, but also to provide a range of employment opportunities to existing residents, as unemployment and low economic activity is a significant issue in some parts of the plan area.
 Over the plan period, an increase of approximately 37,000 jobs in Greater Nottingham is anticipated, to provide for the growth in the working age population, a reduction in unemployment, and an increase in economic activity.
 Although hard to predict, around 27,900 of these jobs could be in the plan area.
-The provision of high skilled, knowledge based jobs will be particularly important in recognising Nottingham's Core City and Science City status and will be a significant component of the regeneration of the Boots Campus (see Policy 7).

-3.2.32 Nottingham City Centre is currently the main location for office jobs, and its importance in this regard will be strengthened with new office development, especially in the Regeneration Zones.
-New employment within large residential development at Top Wighay Farm will help to meet sustainability objectives in reducing the need to travel, and will also provide new opportunities for existing residents.

-3.2.33 The retail hierarchy has been recognised and endorsed through various studies.
+The provision of high skilled, knowledge based jobs will be particularly important in recognising Nottingham's Core City and Science City status and will be a significant component of the regeneration of the Boots campus (see Policy 7). - 3.2.35 Nottingham City Centre is currently the main location for office jobs, and its importance in this regard will be strengthened with new office development, especially in the Regeneration Zones.
+New employment within large residential development at Top Wighay Farm will help to meet sustainability objectives in reducing the need to travel, and will also provide new opportunities for existing residents. - 3.2.36 The retail hierarchy has been recognised and endorsed through various studies.
 However, some further provision will be needed to support major new development.
-Where this is proposed, the level of provision will be set out in Area Action Plans, Supplementary Planning Documents, Masterplansor within ether DPDspart 2 Local Plans.
-The role of the City Centre will be is expected to be supported and enhanced in line with its regional status, as set out in policy 5, and in particular through improvements and development at the Broadmarsh and Victoria Centres.
-Bulwell is currently identified as a d-istrict c-entre.
-However, it has in the past been recognised as a t-own c-entre, and new development of retail and health facilities, together with environmental improvements, will enable it to move up the hierarchy again.
-Other centres which require support, either to respond to nearby growth or because they are underperforming, will also be prioritised.

-3.2.34 Transport is a major contributor to climate change, and congestion has adverse economic impacts, as well as being detrimental to air quality.
+Where this is proposed, the level of provision will be set out in Supplementary Planning Documents, Masterplans or in part 2 Local Plans.
+The role of the City Centre will be supported and enhanced in line with its regional status, as set out in Policy 5, and in particular through improvements and development at the Broadmarsh and Victoria Centres.
+Bulwell is currently identified as a district centre.
+However, it has in the past been recognised as a town centre, and new development of retail and health facilities, together with environmental improvements, will enable it to move up the hierarchy again.
+Other centres which require support, either to respond to nearby growth or because they are underperforming, will also be prioritised. - 3.2.37 Transport is a major contributor to climate change, and congestion has adverse economic impacts, as well as being detrimental to air quality.
 Upgrading existing infrastructure and providing new infrastructure will therefore be aimed at reducing the need to travel, especially by private car, however, it is recognised in rural areas there may be limited alternatives available.
-There will be a strong focus on changing people's' travel behaviour (see Policy 13) and improving opportunities for journeys to be made by public transport.
+There will be a strong focus on changing people's travel behaviour (see Policy 13) and improving opportunities for journeys to be made by public transport.
 Major improvements to highway capacity for private cars will be a last resort.